ernbernie/Python-Tutorials/README.md

 # Exercise a Day Keeps The Doctor Away ⚜️⚜️⚜️

 ### Knock one out a day and improve your Python skills!

-An Exercise a Day Keeps The Doctor Away ⚜️⚜️⚜️

-### Knock one out a day and improve your Python skills!
 **Added: Week1**
 - Week1 Exercise1 - Counting Occurrences of Each Element in an Array (Nested Loops vs Single Loop (Or Other Optimized Approaches))
 - Week1 Exercise2 - The Flexible Greeter - A Lesson In Inheritance